dcblack/portable-scripts/.local/ABOUT.md

 fi
 ```

-The following describes some of the contents. most of the directories have a `README.md` or `ABOUT.md` that provided further information.
+The following describes some of the contents.
+Most of the directories have a `README.md` or `ABOUT.md` that provided further information.
 These are markdown formatted text files.
 Directories marked with Ø are intentionally empty excepting perhaps a `README.md`.

 ```
-dcblack_doulos.gpg ── my public GPG key
-setup.profile
+setup@ ───────────────── symbolic link to .local/bin/portable-setup
 .local/
+├── ABOUT.md ─────────── this documentation
+├── LICENSE ──────────── Apache 2.0 license
-├── ARCHIVES/ ────────── holds stuff downloaded by scripts ├── apps/ ────────────── default location for installation │   ├── cmake/ ───────── use with cmake esp. for SystemC │   ├── sc_templates/ ── use with cmake esp. for SystemC
-│   └── src/ ─────────── see `bin/new` script for more information
-├── bin/ ─────────────── utilities (esp. scripts to build tools from source) ├── dotfiles/ ────────── replacements for .bashrc, .vimrc, etc.
+├── ARCHIVES/ ────────── holds stuff downloaded by scripts ├── apps/ ────────────── default location for installation │   ├── cmake/ ───────── use with cmake esp. for SystemC │   ├── sc_templates/ ── use with cmake esp. for SystemC (see `bin/new` script for more information) │   └── src/ ─────────── shared source for development (also possible for builds, but prefer .local/src) ├── bin/ ─────────────── utilities (esp. scripts to build tools from source) ├── dotfiles/ ────────── replacements for .bashrc, .vimrc, etc.
 ├── lib/ ─────────────── library stuff (e.g., for Perl)
+├── man/ ─────────────── man pages
 ├── misc/ ────────────── unclassified
+├── modules/ ─────────── for use with `modulecmd`
 ├── scratch/ ─────────── place to put junk/temporaries
+├── scripts/ ─────────── various scripts (e.g. bash functions)
 ├── share/ ───────────── used by some installers
-├── src/ ─────────────── place to hold source used during builds └── tests/ ───────────── contains scripts that test things in bin/
+├── src/ ─────────────── source used during builds (i.e., temporary)
+└── tests/ ───────────── contains scripts that test things in bin/
 ```